ssbc/ssb2-discussion-forum/README.md

 bipf-encoded object.
 If encrypted, `content` MUST be an [ssb-bfe encrypted data format].

-## Subfeeds
+## Nested feeds

 To be spec'ed.
-We can start small and just say that we use the following special names for feeds useful for a social media app:
+Maybe they don't need to announced.

+For a social media app the following feeds could be useful:

- - profile: stores the latest profile information, it is enough to just store the latest message in this feed unless you want the history.
+ - profile: stores the latest profile information, every message after the first will be an edit.
- - follow: stores the list of other feeds you follow, it is enough to just store the latest message in this feed unless you want the history.
+ - follow: a list of other authors you follow, you can edit and delete in this list
- - block: stores the list of other feeds you block, it is enough to just store the latest message in this feed unless you want the history.
+ - block: similar to follow, a list of other authors you block
  - post: a stream of messages for text messsages
  - reaction: a stream of messages for reactions to messsages

 FIXME: should we store room / pub information in a feed?

 FIXME: should we store blocked blobs similar to blocked feeds?